Q & A’s

 Is the line route known?

 The line route for the Hoskins-Neligh transmission line was finalized and announced on October 2, 2013.
 The final route was determined after a thorough siting study and a comprehensive public involvement process, including open houses, public hearings, newsletters and more.
 NPPD’s goal was to minimize impact and find the most suitable route in terms of land use, public comment, environmental constraints, constructability, cost and electric system performance.

 What is the cost of these lines?

 When will line construction occur?

-Transmission line construction for the Hoskins-Neligh line began in April 2015 with an in-service date of mid-2016.
+Transmission line construction for the Hoskins-Neligh line began in April 2015 and was completed and energized on June 28, 2016.